Discontinuity of Straightening in Anti-holomorphic Dynamics: I: Anti-holomorphic Dynamics, and Global Structure of The Multicorns

-The map $\psi$ will be called an \emph{antiholomorphic Fatou coordinate} for the petal $V$.
-The antiholomorphic iterate interchanges both ends of the Ecalle cylinder, so it must fix one horizontal line around this cylinder (the \emph{equator}).
+The map $\psi$ will be called an \emph{anti-holomorphic Fatou coordinate} for the petal $V$.
+The anti-holomorphic iterate interchanges both ends of the Ecalle cylinder, so it must fix one horizontal line around this cylinder (the \emph{equator}).
 The change of coordinate has been so chosen that the equator is the projection of the real axis.
 We will call the vertical Fatou coordinate the \emph{Ecalle height}.
 Its origin is the equator.
 Of course, the same can be done in the repelling petal as well.
 We will refer to the equator in the attracting (respectively repelling) petal as the attracting (respectively repelling) equator.
-The existence of this distinguished real line, or equivalently an intrinsic meaning to Ecalle height, is specific to antiholomorphic maps.
+The existence of this distinguished real line, or equivalently an intrinsic meaning to Ecalle height, is specific to anti-holomorphic maps.

-The Ecalle height of the critical value plays a special role in antiholomorphic dynamics.
-The next theorem proves the existence of real-analytic arcs of non-cusp parabolic parameters on the boundaries of odd period hyperbolic components of the tricorns.
+The Ecalle height of the critical value plays a special role in anti-holomorphic dynamics.
+The next theorem, which was proved in \cite[Theorem~3.2]{MNS}, shows the existence of real-analytic arcs of non-cusp parabolic parameters on the boundaries of odd period hyperbolic components of the multicorns.

 \begin{theorem}[Parabolic Arcs] Let $\widetilde{c}$ be a parameter such that $f_{\widetilde{c}}$ has a parabolic orbit of odd period, and suppose that $\widetilde{c}$ is not a cusp.
-Then $\widetilde{c}$ is on a parabolic arc in the following sense: there exists a real-analytic arc of non-cusp parabolic parameters $c(t)$ (for $t\in\mathbb{R}$) with quasiconformally equivalent but conformally distinct dynamics of which $\widetilde{c}$ is an interior point, and the Ecalle height of the critical value of $f_{c(t)}$ is $t$. \end{theorem} \begin{proof} See \cite[Theorem 3.2]{MNS}. \end{proof}
+Then $\widetilde{c}$ is on a parabolic arc in the following sense: there exists a real-analytic arc of non-cusp parabolic parameters $c(t)$ (for $t\in\mathbb{R}$) with quasiconformally equivalent but conformally distinct dynamics of which $\widetilde{c}$ is an interior point, and the Ecalle height of the critical value of $f_{c(t)}$ is $t$. \end{theorem}